v0id-user/qaddam/README.md

 - **Matches you with relevant jobs** from multiple sources using intelligent algorithms
 - **Provides personalized insights** on why specific positions match your profile
 - **Aggregates job listings** from various platforms into one searchable, filterable interface
-- **Supports bilingual search** in English and Arabic for the regional market
 - **Offers both self-hosted and managed options** to fit different needs

 ### Key Value Propositions

 - **AI-Native Approach**: Every step uses AI - from parsing your CV to ranking job matches
-- **Developer-Focused**: Built with engineers in mind, offering technical precision without marketing fluff
-- **Open Source Freedom**: Free tier allows complete self-hosting with full control
+- **Open Source Freedom**: Allows complete self-hosting with full control
-- **Managed Convenience**: Pro version ($4/month) provides fully managed infrastructure
-- **Time-Saving**: No more manual browsing across multiple job sites
 - **Intelligent Matching**: Get matched with jobs that actually fit your profile

 ### Target Users